March 23, 2016, Israel

 Listen to that number, 37 years.

 Oh yes, I have heard it all.
-That is why only last year I asked dear Arthur, I said I have never in my life requested rank or title, but I do want to ask for title now, from you, you who know me so very well.
-The title I want is Grand International Baby Sitter for Black Belts.
+That is why only last year I turned to dear Arthur; I said I have never in my life requested rank or title, but I do want to ask for a title now, from you, you who know me so very well.
+The title I want is Grand International Babysitter for Black Belts.
 He said I have earned it and thus the title was granted and bestowed upon me.